Samswitchy/Virtual-Audio-Driver/README.md

 </table>

 > [!NOTE]
 > Software Developers/Organizations: Looking to implement Virtual speakers/mics into your app?
-For advanced/custom functionality like named pipes, shared memory buffers (for no-latency audio), direct integration with your existing apps, and more; Contact us for quotes on a custom build! contact@mikethetech.com
+For advanced/custom functionality like named pipes, shared memory buffers (for no-latency audio), direct integration with your existing apps, and more; Contact us for quotes on a custom build! contact@airspexta.com

-# Virtual Audio Driver by MikeTheTech
+# Virtual Audio Driver by Micheal Samson

 Welcome to the **Virtual Audio Driver by MikeTheTech**!
 This project provides two key drivers based on the Windows Driver Kit (WDK):